aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/rendering/converting-to-fixed-page-format/saving-a-document-as-a-multipage-tiff/_index.md

 In Aspose.Words, conversion from DOC to TIFF can be performed with one line of code, by simply passing the “save to” path and the relevant file extension to the **save** method.
 The **save** method automatically derives the **SaveFormat** from the file name extension specified in the path.
 The following example demonstrates how to convert a document to the TIFF format:

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_image_save_options-SaveAsTIFF.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_image_save_options-SaveAsTIFF.py" >}}

 ## Specifying Additional Options When Rendering TIFF